franciscoengenheiro/franciscoengenheiro/README.md

 <details>
   <summary>🔭 Planning to do:</summary>

+---

 - 💼 Internship in a software company
 - 📱 Develop a full reactive mobile application using the latest technologies
 - 🎓 Build a personal website
-- 🕹️ Develop an indie game with an external tool like GameMakerStudio (for platformers mostly) and more advanced tools like Unity or Unreal Engine.
+- 🕹️ Develop an indie game with an external tool like [GameMaker](https://gamemaker.io/en) (for platformers mostly) and more advanced tools like [Unity](https://unity.com/) or [Unreal Engine](https://www.unrealengine.com/en-US/).
 It includes designing the characters and the world, creating the story, and developing the game mechanics
 - 🚀 Develop, launch and maintain a fully-fledged product
 - 🤖 Work on a Machine learning or AI project